shay-te/network-client/README.md

-# NetworkClient
+# Network-Client

-## What is Network Client

-Network-Client it's a small footprint javascript REST client. aim to give advanced capabilities in a declarative simple interface. it has no dependencies and written to support old browses.
+Network-Client it's a small footprint javascript REST client.
+Aim to give a declarative simple interface with capabilities of storage, retries And event handling.
+it has no dependencies and written to support old browsers like IE8.

 ### Installing